Blog

 ✅ Who hasn’t started the material they requested?

-Then these features are exactly what you need.
-They help you see how successful your collaborative learning approach is and where you may need to make changes.
+Inbuilt analytics help you see how successful your collaborative learning approach is and where you may need to make changes.

 How to choose the best system for your teams

 We’ve covered some top features you’d want in a collaborative learning system, but how would you know which one’s best for you?
-Let’s look at some criteria to consider when searching for a solution.

 Business needs

-Some collaborative learning systems are built for larger teams with hundreds of employees in each department.
-So they have features that strictly manage who can share, approval processes, etc. Meanwhile, other tools cater to smaller companies and teams.
+Not every tool will fit your exact business needs because some collaborative learning systems are built for larger teams with hundreds of employees in each department, while others are specifically intended for small companies.
+Differences can include features that strictly manage who can share files and complex approval processes, other tools cater to teams that need to be more agile to provide fewer blocks.

 Then, you might need your software to integrate with your existing tool stack.
 Does your tool meet this need?
 Or does it offer a way to access your data from other tools?